michaelstaake/LmPanel/README.md

 GPL-3.0 license

----

-LmPanel was formerly known as Pawpile.
+## Prior to 6/5/26, LmPanel was formerly known as Pawpile